darcikhey27/LottoGen/README.md

 # Sinatra Webapp
-Simple web app in wrote with Ruby to teach myself the Sinara framework
+Simple web app in wrote with Ruby to teach myself the Sinatra framework
-_ app just generates random numbers to simulate the lottery
+App generates random numbers to simulate the lottery

 ## to run:
 * gem install sinatra --no-ri --no-rdoc